 This meant that Huskies needed 25 to 40 repetitions to learn a new, unknown command.
 As for obedience, Huskies are will obey a known command on the first try with a 50% (or better) success rate.

 Now that we understand how smart an average dog is, how does the Husky compare to other, more intelligent dog breeds?
 The intelligence classes above the Husky’s include: above average dogs, bright dogs and the top 10.

-Finally, the top ten is a whole new level of intelligence.
+Finally, the top ten dogs are in a league of their own.
 These dogs can learn a new command with 5 repetitions or less!
 Plus, they’ll obey a known command on the first try with a 95% or more success rate.

 Though we only collected 10 responses from Husky owners, it was difficult finding owners that actually thought their dog wasn’t highly intelligent.

 Only 2 out of 10 owners believed their Husky was dumb.
 On the other hand, 8 owners believed their dog was very smart.
 These dogs are far from average intelligence according to real Husky owners.

 According to our survey, most owners believed their Huskies were smart.
 So how did they perform “average” compared to other dog breeds?
 Let’s look into the reasons why these dogs aren’t ranked higher in dog intelligence.

 Most owners agree that Huskies are extremely stubborn dogs.
 In fact, these dogs can be independent minded and will constantly test your alpha dominance over the pack (family).

 Huskies are very intelligent, but very stubborn.
 Mine knows exactly what I ask her to do because she’ll follow commands impeccably if I have a treat in my hand.
 If I don’t have a treat and she doesn’t feel like following commands, she’ll play dumb.– Songbird81 (Reddit User)